Juniper/splitcopy/README.md

 `target`     Mandatory
 `--pwd`      Optional, password
 `--scp`      Optional, use scp instead of ftp to transfer files
+`--ssh_key`  Optional, path to private ssh key (only required if not located in ~/.ssh/)
 `--log`      Optional, enables additional logging, specify a logging level as argument
 `--noverify` Optional, skips sha1 hash comparison of src and dst file

 The format of source and target arguments match those of the 'scp' cmd.
 Both accept either a local path, or remote path in format \<user>@\<host>:\<path> or \<host>@\<path>

+Supports using jumphosts via 'ProxyCommand' entries in ~/.ssh/config.
+Example:
+Host myserver
+  ProxyCommand ssh myjumphost.mydomain.com -W %h:%p

 # INSTALLATION